 You can align multiple objects by selecting them and clicking Align objects button on the context menu.
 Selected objects can be aligned horizontally, vertically, and on left/right sides in relation to each other.
 You can align any objects (such as sticky notes, pictures, frames, etc.).

 ⚠️ Objects within tables cannot be aligned.

 💡 Find more tips on how to arrange objects (filter, send to back, bring to front, etc.) in the article Work smarter, not harder.

 You can also create a frame out of the existing objects.
-Simply select them by holding down Shift and dragging the cursor across, then click three dots on the context menu and choose Create frame.
+Simply select them by dragging the cursor across, then click three dots on the context menu and choose Create frame.

 Creating a frame